Sydney Goldman: Imperialism and politics

 Goldman joined the Compatriots Club formed that year.
 To gain influence, he purchased a struggling weekly journal, The Outlook, at the end of 1904.
 It had been founded by George Wyndham, and was then edited by Percy Hurd.
 In order to develop it as an organ of the tariff reformers, Goldman hired the journalist J. L. Garvin as its editor.
 Garvin quickly transformed the journal into a publication of note, but the paper failed to turn a profit.
 After a series of disagreements between the two men over business matters, Goldman sold the paper to Lord Iveagh in October 1906.
 On the tone of Edwardian period imperialist writers, contrasted with Leonard Woolf, Simon Glassock writes:

 Garvin, Goldman and St Loe Strachey demonstrate how writers at the turn of the twentieth century might have allied economics, politics and history with appeals for the reader to take modest but deserved pride in the imperial achievements of the British.

 Goldman joined the Carlton Club.
-He was a member of the Unionist Social Reform Committee, while his wife Agnes was on the Council of the Conservative and Unionist Women's Franchise Association.He resided at Walpole House which he sold in 1925.
+He was a member of the Unionist Social Reform Committee, while his wife Agnes was on the Council of the Conservative and Unionist Women's Franchise Association.
+He resided at Walpole House which he sold in 1925.
 He involved himself in politics directly by entering Parliament, winning the Penryn and Falmouth seat in the January 1910 general election as a Unionist.

 In 1913 Goldman was a captain in the Royal Garrison Artillery; and during World War I, served as a major in it, in Cornwall.
 As a backbencher he was noted, like Arnold Ward, for his "jingoistic" views.
 He remained an MP until the borough was abolished in 1918 (the name was transferred to a new county division).

 Later life

-In 1919 Goldman purchased the Nicola Ranch and Town site in the Nicola Country, British Columbia, which grew to some 300000 acre.
+In 1919 Goldman purchased the Nicola Ranch and most of the Nicola townsite in the Nicola Country, British Columbia, which grew to some 300000 acre.
 He owned all the way up to what is now the Monck Provincial Park, named after his son Commander Victor Robert Penryn Monck of the Royal Navy.

 In England Goldman lived at Trefusis House, Falmouth until about 1929, after which he moved to the Jacobean mansion at Yaverland Manor.